brombal/stylix-docs/markdown/getting-started.md

 <div class="stylix-abc123">Hello, Stylix!</div>
 ```

 Stylix creates the `<style>` element automatically and places it in the document's `<head>` (this behavior can be customized by the `<StylixProvider>`).
-The class name generated is not completely random: it is a hash of the specified styles, and any components sharing identical styles will receive the same class name.
+The generated class name is a hash of the specified styles, and any components sharing identical styles will receive the same class name.

 ## Creating reusable styled components